-Extras include exclusive booklet, feature-length storyboards (on Blu-Ray disc only), behind the microphone, Princess Mononoke in USA (on Blu-Ray disc only), TV spots, and the original English-, French- and Japanese-language theatrical trailers.
+Extras include an exclusive booklet, feature-length storyboards (on Blu-Ray disc only), Birth Story of the Film Soundtrack (on Blu-Ray disc only), Birth Story of Therru’s Song (on Blu-Ray disc only), NTV special (on Blu-Ray disc only), TV spots, and the original theatrical trailers.

 First published at The Fandom Post.